Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Calabi--Yau property and complete immersions

-A complex analytic analogue of the Calabi-Yau problem is called {\em Yang's problem}, named after P.\ Yang \cite{Yang1977JDG} who in 1977 asked about the existence of complete bounded complex submanifolds in complex Euclidean spaces.
-There has been a surge of recent activity on this problem, initiated by A.\ Alarc{\'o}n and F.\ Forstneri\v{c} \cite{AlarconForstneric2013MA} (2013), A.\ Alarc{\'o}n and F.\ J.\ L{\'o}pez \cite{AlarconLopez2016JEMS} (2016) and, with a completely different method, by J.\ Globevnik \cite{Globevnik2015AM} (2015); see the survey in \cite[pp.\ 291--292]{AlarconForstneric2019JAMS}.
-In some of these works (see especially \cite{AlarconJDG,AlarconForstneric2019MZ,AlarconGlobevnik2017,AlarconGlobevnikLopez2019Crelle}), a weaker analogue of the Calabi-Yau property was established by a different technique, using holomorphic automorphisms of complex Euclidean spaces to successively deform a given complex submanifold so that it avoids more and more pieces of a certain labyrinth, thereby increasing its intrinsic radius and making it complete in the limit.
-The advantage of this method, when compared to the Riemann-Hilbert method, is that it preserves embeddedness, but the disadvantage is that one must cut away pieces of the source manifold to keep the image bounded, so one loses the control of its complex structure.
+A complex-analytic analogue of the Calabi--Yau problem is called {\em Yang's problem}, named after P.\ Yang \cite{Yang1977JDG} who in 1977 asked about the existence of complete bounded complex submanifolds in complex Euclidean spaces.
+There has been a surge of recent activity on this problem, initiated by A.\ Alarc{\'o}n and F.\ Forstneri\v{c} \cite{AlarconForstneric2013MA} in 2013, A.\ Alarc{\'o}n and F.\ J.\ L{\'o}pez \cite{AlarconLopez2016JEMS} in 2016 and, with a completely different method, by J.\ Globevnik \cite{Globevnik2015AM} in 2015; see the survey in \cite[pp.\ 291--292]{AlarconForstneric2019JAMS}.
+In some of these works --- see especially \cite{AlarconJDG,AlarconForstneric2019MZ,AlarconGlobevnik2017,AlarconGlobevnikLopez2019Crelle} --- a weaker analogue of the Calabi--Yau property was established by a different technique, using holomorphic automorphisms of complex Euclidean spaces to successively deform a given complex submanifold so that it avoids more and more pieces of a certain labyrinth, thereby increasing its intrinsic radius and making it complete in the limit.
+The advantage of this method, when compared to the Riemann-Hilbert method, is that it preserves embeddedness, but the disadvantage is that one must cut away pieces of the source manifold to keep the image bounded, so one loses control of its complex structure.

 Immersions of types (i) and (ii) in Example \ref{ex:CY} are known to satisfy the interpolation condition in Theorem \ref{th:abstractCY}.
 We now show that the classes (iii) and (iv) also satisfy this condition.
 The following is an extension of \cite[Lemma 4.1]{AlarconForstneric2019IMRN}.